Chicken Liver Pate

 Thank you Natalie!

 I believe that you and I would get along just fine if we were neighbors.
-I’d help you eat your delicious pate and you’d help me drink my wine.
-A perfectly symbiotic relationship.
+I’d help you eat your delicious pate and I can’t get enough of it.
+And you’d help me drink my wine. 🙂

 Indeed Lisa! 🙂 Happy holidays!

 Liver pate has become a holiday app tradition at my house!
-Going to try your version this year.
+This is my favorite recipe so far.
 Thanks!

 Oh boy my moms favourite dish in the world is pate!
-She would go crazy for this recipe, I’ll have to make for her next time she comes over!
+I made it for her and she couldn’t stop eating it!

 Thanks so much Kiki! 🙂 Happy New Year!

 I’ve never made my own pate before but loved it when we had it in Paris.
-The addition of cognac sounds wonderful.
-A great appetizer for the upcoming New Years!
+It was super easy to make and delicious.
+The addition of cognac was wonderful.

 It’s so flavorful.
 I served it last night for my NYE party!
 Thanks for your comment Lauren.

-I’m a huge pate fan and this chicken liver pate looks and sounds sooo good!
-I’ve never made it before but you make it look so easy!
+I’m a huge pate fan and this chicken liver pate was sooo good!
+I’ve never made it before but you made it so easy!

 Thanks so much Holly!